ghiscoding/multiple-select-vanilla/README.md

 #### Pull Request Contribution

-Before submitting a PR (pull request), please make sure that you followed these steps for a better chance of a successfull PR:
+Before submitting a PR (pull request), please make sure that you followed the steps below for a better chance of a successfull PR:

 1. make sure that you have already executed `pnpm install`
 2. run the Biome lint npm script (or simply use step 4)